Summer quarter graduation applications are due July 28.

-To receive an Associate Degree or Certificate from Clover Park Technical College, a student must complete an Application for Graduation form in the Student Records Office and pay the non-refundable $20.00 fee.
+To receive an Associate Degree or Certificate from Clover Park Technical College, a student must complete an Application for Graduation form, available from the Enrollment Services Office located in Building 17 or available using the link above or to the right.
 The application must be filed by the fourth week of the quarter in which the student expects to graduate.

-Students completing their program requirements spring and summer quarter will pick up their graduation packet at the information desk located in the lobby of building 17.
+Students who are completing their program requirements spring and summer quarter and who have applied for graduation will pick up their graduation packet at the information desk, located in the lobby of building 17.

-An Associated of Applied Science–Transfer Degree (AAS-T) is awarded to students who satisfactorily complete the competencies and requirements in AAS-T degree programs as approved by the college’s Curriculum Committee and the State Board for Community and Technical Colleges The degree programs are listed in the program section of this Catalog.
+The Associate of Applied Technology degree, the Associate of Applied Science-T degree, or the Associate of Arts and Sciences DTA/MRP.
+One of the degrees is awarded to students who satisfactorily complete the competencies and requirements as approved by the College's Curriculum Committee and the State Board for Community and Technical Colleges.
+The degree programs are defined and program requirements outlined in the current CPTC catalog.